Ninu Cremona

-Ninu "Anthony" Cremona (May 27, 1880 - January 4, 1972), colloquially known as Is-Sur Nin, was a Maltese writer and health inspector.
+Ninu "Anthony" Cremona (May 27, 1880 – January 4, 1972), colloquially known as Is-Sur Nin, was a Maltese writer and health inspector.

+Early life

-He was the best son of Feliċ and Margaret née Pace.
-He was born in Victoria (Rabat) Gozo.
-Orphaned at a very young age when his father died R.I.P. in 1885 ., he was sent to live with his uncle in Tunis where he attended the school of the Christian Brothers and later on at St Charles College.
+Ninu Cremona was born on May 27, 1880, in Victoria, Gozo, to Feliċ, a notary, and Margaret née Pace.
+His father died when Ninu was aged three years old and in 1885, he was sent to live with his uncle in Tunis where he attended the school of the Christian Brothers and later on at St Charles College.

-In 1898 he returned to Malta where he continued his studies at the Seminary in Gozo.
-There he met with Dun Karm (Monsignor Carmelo Psaila, the Maltese national poet).
-In 1900 he was employed as a clerk with the government and four years later was appointed as Sanitary Inspector after having attended for a course in the Ashton School of Hygiene at the University of Liverpool.
+In 1898, he returned to Malta where he continued his studies at the Seminary in Gozo.
+There he met with Dun Karm Psaila (Monsignor Carmelo Psaila, the Maltese national poet).
+In 1900, he was employed as a clerk with the government and four years later was appointed as Sanitary Inspector after having attended for a course in the Ashton School of Hygiene at the University of Liverpool.
 In 1928 he became the editor responsible for all the government translations and publications.

 Academic achievements

 He used also to teach Maltese in evening classes while in 1936 he became a Master teaching Maltese at the Lyceum.
 During the years he was also an examiner of the Maltese Language at the Royal University of Malta.
-Regarding his character it is best if one reads the sonnet about him written by one of the poets of his time, namely Nicol Biancardi.

-Ninu Cremona was one of the founders of the Għaqda tal-Kittieba tal-Malti (the Maltese Writers Society) now known as the Akkademja tal-Malti (the Maltese Academy).
-Throughout his life he kept the position of Vice President and was also the editor of Il-Malti, the Writers Society magazine.
+Ninu Cremona was one of the founders of the Għaqda tal-Kittieba tal-Malti (the Maltese Writers Society), now known as the Akkademja tal-Malti (The Maltese Academy).
+Throughout his life he kept the position of Vice-President and was also the editor of Il-Malti, the Writers Society magazine.
 His biggest contribution to the Maltese language was the formulation of the Maltese orthography, a very important task, in which he had the help of Ġanni Vassallo.
 His study is still valid in modern times and could be found in the booklet Tagħrif fuq il-Kitba Maltija (Information about the Maltese Grammar), which was published for the first time in 1924.

 He was a prolific writer.
-He was very fond of drama, and his best work is without any doubt Il-Fidwa tal-Bdiewa (The Farmers’ Liberation) a play based on the classical Greek structure.
-He published many books (see bibliography below).
+He was very fond of drama, and his best work is without any doubt Il-Fidwa tal-Bdiewa (The Farmers' Liberation) a play based on the classical Greek structure.